Tasang Dam: Design

 The Tasang concrete-faced rockfill dam is designed to be 228 m tall and house a hydro-power station with a 7,110 MW capacity to produce 35,446 GWh annually.
 Tasang's 870 km2 reservoir will bisect a large portion of Shan State, preluding serious social and environmental problems.

 Construction

 Construction on the dam is being led by the Thai MDX Group along with the China Gezhouba Group Co., Sinohydro Corporation, China Southern Power Grid Company, China Three Gorges Project Corporation and the British Malcolm Dunstan & Associates.
-The groundbreaking ceremony for the dam was in March 2007, but since the ceremony, actual construction of the dam has been stalled, and there has been little activity at the dam-site.
+During 2007, the project began.

 Social Impact

 Since 1996, as many as 300,000 villagers, mostly Shan people have been displaced to make room for the Tasang Dam's reservoir.
 Thousands more relocations are expected as construction progresses.
 The dam's reservoir will dissect Shan State in half –almost to the Chinese border – and will negatively impact the local communities and ecosystems.
 Myanmar's Junta is responsible for the relocations and there have reports of serious human rights violations including executions.